Face of Addiction

 CONTRARY TO OUR CULTURE and world, addictive habits are not the way to happiness.
 The empty wells — including alcohol, gambling, sex and pornography — are ploys of the enemy to devour our lives.
 Countless men, women and teens are pulled into the lie of addiction.
 Yet, while under the power and spell of this monster, it is easy to loose sight of God as their only hope.

 The voice of addiction says, You can do it on your own — to seek help is a weakness.
 When in reality, nobody can be free without surrendering their life to God and other people for help.
 The enemy wants to isolate us and kill us by any means available.

 Unfortunately, the lies of addiction help the adversary accomplish his task.
 Once under its power, Satan can ruin our families, our homes and our lives.
 He is very shrewd in his chaos and destruction.

 The good news is in our “Higher Power” who can set us free from the torment and lies of addiction.
 As Christians we believe the title of Higher Power belongs to Jesus Christ.
-When Jesus began His ministry, His first public reading was that of Isaiah 61:1-3.
-In reading that Scripture Jesus also fulfilled it.
+When Jesus began His public ministry, His first reading was that of Isaiah 61:1-3.

 ____ Isaiah 61:1-3

 If you or a loved one truly wants to be free, Christian Counseling has a tremendous advantage.
 We aren’t searching for an answer, we already have it.
 The work comes in walking out our relationship with Christ and doing the work of recovery.
 Jesus said,

 Come to Me, all who are weary and heavy-laden,